getyoti/yoti-go-sdk/_docs/IDV_SANDBOX.md

-# Yoti Go Doc Scan Sandbox Module
+# Yoti Go IDV (Doc Scan) Sandbox Module

-This module contains the tools you need to test your Go back-end integration with the Doc Scan Sandbox service.
+This module contains the tools you need to test your Go back-end integration with the IDV Sandbox service.

 ## Importing the Sandbox